EDMC BioScan

 Installation

-• Extract the .zip archive that you downloaded into the EDMC plugins folder
+• Extract the .zip archives that you downloaded into the EDMC plugins folder

 • This is accessible via the plugins tab in the EDMC settings window

-• Start or restart EDMC to register the new plugin
+• Start or restart EDMC to register the plugin and run any necessary database migrations

 Acknowledgements